- Why are you on the hook even when you aren't the one driving?

 - “Step-down” policies lower liability coverage to your state’s minimum requirements for permissive users, even if you pay for higher limits.

-- Double deductibles for collision claims when a non-named driver is at the wheel.
+- Double deductibles for a collision claim when a non-named driver is at the wheel.

-- Policy coverages won't extend to a rental car.
+- Policy coverages that don’t extend to a rental car.